-Addendum IV to Amendment 4 was approved in November 2009, and is due to be implemented by May 2010.
-In response to the 2009 stock assessment results, the addendum's purpose is to implement more appropriate biological reference points given recent stock dynamics and to reduce the level of fishery removals without creating unnecessary bycatch waste, thus poising the stock for recovery should natural mortality decrease.
-Addendum IV requires all states in the management unit (including those that are de minimis) to implement a recreational creel limit no greater than 1 fish, commercial trip and bycatch limits no greater than 100 pounds, and a finfish trawl fishery allowance for undersized fish no greater than 100 fish.
-The addendum adopted threshold and target maximum spawning potential levels of 20% and 30% for determining overfished/deleted stock status.
+Addendum IV to Amendment 4 was approved in November 2009, and was implemented in May 2010.
+In response to the 2009 stock assessment results, the addendum implements more appropriate biological reference points in response to recent stock dynamics and reduces harvest while attempting to minimize unnecessary bycatch waste, thus poising the stock for recovery should natural mortality decrease.
+Addendum IV requires all states in the management unit (including those that are de minimis) to implement a recreational creel limit no greater than 1 fish, commercial trip and bycatch limits no greater than 100 pounds, and a finfish trawl fishery allowance for up to 100 undersized fish.
+The addendum adopted percentage based biological reference points with an overfished/depleted threshold of 20% SSB and a target of 30% SSB.
 The biological sampling requirements under Addendum I are unchanged, and all regulations previously enacted to protect weakfish and reduce bycatch are to remain effective.